Skip to content

 • Technical marketers experimenting with natural language queries.

-The Braze MCP server supports 38 read-only endpoints that do not return data from Braze user profiles.
-You can choose to assign only some of these endpoints to your Braze API key to further restrict which data an agent can access.
+The Braze MCP server supports 39 endpoints that do not return data from Braze user profiles.
+You can choose which endpoints to assign to your Braze API key to control what an agent can access or change.

 Usage example